 The Bible: The Written Word of God

 Do we have good reason to trust the biblical reports about Jesus?
-Yes – they were written within a few decades of Jesus’ death, when eyewitnesses were still alive.
-Jewish disciples often memorized the words of their teachers, so it is possible that Jesus’ disciples preserved his teachings accurately.
-We have no evidence that they invented sayings to deal with early church concerns, such as circumcision.
-This suggests that they are reliable reports of what Jesus taught.
+Yes!
+The Bible was written only a few decades after Jesus died, when people who saw him were still alive.
+Jewish followers often memorized what their teachers said, so it makes sense that Jesus’ followers remembered his teachings correctly.
+There is no evidence that the writers of the four Gospels made up sayings to answer questions in the early church about things like circumcision.
+This means that these books are like to be reliable reports of what Jesus taught.

 Jesus’ witness to Scripture

-Jesus was willing to argue with the Pharisees on many issues, but he did not seem to argue with their view of the Scriptures.
-Although Jesus disagreed on interpretations and traditions, he apparently agreed with other Jewish leaders that the Scriptures were authoritative for faith and practice.
+Jesus was willing to argue with the Pharisees on many issues, but he did not argue with their view of the Scriptures.
+Although Jesus sometimes had a different understanding of the meaning, he apparently agreed with other Jewish leaders that the Scriptures had authority to tell us what to believe and what to do.

 Scripture had the authority of God behind it.
-When Jesus answered Satan’s temptations, he said, “It is written” (Matthew 4:4-10).
-The fact that something was written in Scripture meant, for Jesus, that it was an indisputable authority.
-The words of David were inspired by the Holy Spirit (Mark 12:36); a prophecy was given “through” Daniel (Matthew 24:15) because its real origin was God.
+When Jesus answered Satan’s temptations, he said, “It is written…” (Matthew 4:4-10).
+When something was in Scripture, it was a strong authority.
+The words of David were inspired by the Holy Spirit (Mark 12:36); a prophecy was given “through” Daniel (Matthew 24:15, NASB) because its real source was God.

-Jesus said that the Creator said: “A man will leave his father and mother and be united to his wife” (Matthew 19:4-5, quoting in Genesis 2:24).
-However, Genesis does not describe this verse as the words of God.
-Jesus could say that God said it because it was in Scripture.
-He believed that God is the ultimate author of all of Scripture.
+Jesus said that the Creator said: “A man shall leave his father and mother and be joined to his wife” (Matthew 19:4-5, quoting Genesis 2:24).
+Genesis does not say this verse was spoken by God, but Jesus could say that God said it because it was in Scripture.
+He believed that God is the real author of Scripture, the One who was behind or working in all the human authors.

 The evidence throughout the Gospels is that Jesus viewed Scripture as reliable and trustworthy.
-As he reminded the Jewish leaders, “Scripture cannot be broken” (John 10:35).
-Jesus expected it to be valid; he even upheld the validity of old covenant commands while the old covenant was still in force (Matthew 8:423:23).
+He reminded the Jewish leaders, “Scripture cannot be annulled” (John 10:35).
+Jesus expected it to be true; he supported old covenant commands while the old covenant was still in effect (Matthew 8:4; 23:23).

 Witness of the apostles

-Paul called the Scriptures “the very words of God” (Romans 3:2).
-Peter says that the prophets “spoke from God as they were carried along by the Holy Spirit” (2 Peter 1:20).
-The prophets didn’t make it up – God inspired them, and he is the real origin of their words.
-They often wrote, “the word of the Lord came…” or “Thus says the Lord…”
+Paul called the Scriptures “the oracles [or sayings] of God” (Romans 3:2).
+Peter said that the prophets “moved by the Holy Spirit spoke from God” (2 Peter 1:20-21).
+The prophets didn’t just make things up – God inspired them, and he is the real source of their words.
+The Old Testament prophets often wrote, “the word of the Lord came to me…” or “This is what the Lord says…”

 Imperfect communication